-The poverty rate for the for Laboya Barat sub-district is 63%.
+The poverty rate for Laboya Barat sub-district is 63%.
 A further 20% of the population are ‘near-poor’ and extremely vulnerable to shocks.

-This poverty and vulnerability to economic and environmental shocks causes a negative cycle where poor farmers are less able, and less willing, to invest in agriculture activities, as they think it is risky.
+This poverty and vulnerability to economic and environmental shocks causes a negative cycle where poor farmers are less able, and less willing, to invest much of their limited funds into their agriculture activities, as they consider it too risky.

-Rainfall-dependent agriculture is the backbone of the communities.
-Unfortunately, the dry season lasts at least 8 months, and rain fall patterns have become very unpredictable.
+Although the communities rely heavily on agriculture, their farming is highly dependent on rainfall.
+Unfortunately the dry season lasts at least 8 months, and with climate change, rainfall patterns have become very unpredictable.

-This Footprints project will ensure year-round access to water for irrigation of currently unusable dry land.
-A solar powered irrigation system will increase access to farmable land for communities that still experience a ‘hungry season’ each year.
+This will help to ensure year-round access to water for irrigation of currently-unusable arid land, making an important change for these communities that still experience an 8-month ‘hungry season’ each year.

-SurfAid practices an accompaniment approach to development which consists of SurfAid staff living and working alongside community members for the duration of the project.
-This ensures the training needs are continuously addressed through direct coaching and mentorship.
-It also means that the community members are active stakeholders and participants in this project.
+This project was delivered using SurfAid’s ‘accompaniment’ approach to development: SurfAid staff lived and worked alongside community members for the duration of the project.
+This ensured the community’s training and learning needs were continuously addressed through direct coaching and mentorship.
+It also meant that the community members were active stakeholders and participants in this project.

 SurfAid works in remote islands in Indonesia, where access to basic services is very low, contributing to high maternal and child mortality, and low mother and child health status.
 Indonesia is one of ten countries with the highest number of under-five deaths

-This project is part of an overarching program called NusaTani (farming islands in Indonesian).
-The Nusatani project will focus on increasing income and decreasing malnutrition for 19,202 people in Laboya Barat, Sumba and Parado, Sumbawa in Indonesia.
+This project is part of SurfAid’s overarching six-year program called NusaTani (meaning ‘Farming Islands’ in Bahasa Indonesia).
+The NusaTani program focuses on increasing income and decreasing malnutrition for 19,202 people in Laboya Barat, Sumba and Parado, Sumbawa in Indonesia.
 Both areas have extremely high rates of poverty and stunting.
-To combat this, SurfAid will implement activities to strengthen agricultural production, stimulate income generation, promote healthcare practices, and gender equity.
+To combat this, SurfAid is implementing activities to strengthen agricultural production, stimulate income generation, promote healthcare practices and gender equity.

 SurfAid uses a Nutrition Sensitive Agriculture approach (NSA) which aims to address underlying determinants of malnutrition by focusing on agriculture and behavior change.

-This projects is one of the many smaller projects that all contribute to supporting the communities to become more food sufficient.
+This project is one of many smaller projects that all contribute to supporting food security and resilience for remote Indonesian communities.